puppetlabs-toy-chest/wash/docs/docs/index.md

 ### wash signal

-Sends the specified signal to the entry at the specified path.
+Sends the specified signal to the entries at the specified paths.

 ## Config